Key takeaways:

 Does Ozempic cause pancreatitis?

-Right now, there’s no evidence that Ozempic increases your pancreatitis risk.
 There are medications that are known to cause pancreatitis.
-And Ozempic isn’t included on the list.
-But keep in mind that Ozempic hasn’t been around as long as other medications that are known to cause pancreatitis.
+But Ozempic isn’t included on the list.
+Ozempic hasn’t been around as long as other medications that are known to cause pancreatitis.
 So, while it may not be on the list right now, that could change in the future as more research is done.

 In clinical studies, a few people did develop pancreatitis while taking Ozempic.
 And there have been other published reports of people developing pancreatitis while taking the medication.